-Universally seen as a great destination for the kids – Orlando and sister-city Kissimmee offer another side that is just as appealing to us grown-ups.
+Universally seen as a great destination for the kids – Orlando and its sister-city Kissimmee offer another side that is just as appealing to us grown-ups.

 I’ve had a long, if not regular, relationship with Orlando, and like most of us it started as a child with a visit to Walt Disney World.

-Accompanied by both parents, I was the “only” child again (with my diapered and bawling younger siblings thankfully forgotten somewhere back in the cold north with an aunt or two).
+Accompanied by both parents, I was the “only” child again (with my diapered and bawling younger siblings thankfully forgotten somewhere back in the cold North with an aunt or two).
 Disney World was the highlight of a week-long mid-December trip to Florida, a full day and night at the recently-opened theme park, the likes of which the world had never seen.
 (Quick fact, 51 of Anaheim’s Disneyland could fit inside the massive area that Disney World takes up.)

 On a leisurely, month-long road trip in my late 20s with my new wife, a red two-seater convertible with two sets of golf clubs in the trunk we rolled into Orlando on a whim, took in Epcot Center for a few hours, which we loved, and then we were on our way.
 Once again, it had been a strategic hit focused on a Disney theme park experience.
 A couple of later visits were very quick, deliberate and all business.